shipyardapp/Shipyard-Documentation/docs/reference/triggers/webhook-triggers.md

 ## Additional Notes

-1. Webhooks only allow you to immediately run a Fleet in a programmatic manner.
-They do not currently support the passing of variables.
-2. Each Fleet can only have one webhook associated to it.
+1. Each Fleet can only have one webhook associated to it.
-3. Fleets may not run instantaneously, as there is still time associated with entering a job queue, spinning up servers, and installing any [external package dependencies](../requirements/external-package-dependencies.md).
+2. Fleets may not run instantaneously, as there is still time associated with entering a job queue, spinning up servers, and installing any [external package dependencies](../packages/external-package-dependencies.md).

 ## Learn More
 - [How to Execute a Webhook Trigger](../../how-tos/triggers/execute-webhook-trigger.md)